-Mission of the Institute:-
+MISSION OF THE INSTITUTE:

-M1: To provide adequate knowledge encompassing strong technical concepts and soft skills thereby inculcating sound ethics.

-M2: To provide a conducive environment to nurture creativity in the teaching- learning process.

-M3: To identify and provide facilities which create opportunities for deserving students of all communities to excel in their chosen fields.

-M4: To strive and contribute to the needs of the society and the nation by applying advanced engineering and technical concepts.
+- ➤ M1: To provide adequate knowledge encompassing strong technical concepts and soft skills thereby inculcating sound ethics. - ➤ M2: To provide a conducive environment to nurture creativity in teaching-learning process. - ➤ M3: To identify and provide facilities which create opportunities for deserving students of all communities to excel in their chosen fields. - ➤ M4: To strive and contribute to the needs of the society and the nation by applying advanced engineering and technical concepts

-Vision and Mission of the Department

-Vision of the Department:-
+DEPARTMENT OF COMPUTER SCIENCE AND ENGINEERING

+VISION:

-To produce quality IT professionals, with an ability to adapt to ever changing IT needs of local, national and international arena, through effective teaching & learning, interactions with alumni and industry.
+To produce quality IT professionals, with an ability to adapt to ever changing IT needs of local, national and international arena, through effective teaching & learning, interactions with alumni and industry

-Mission of the Department:-
+MISSION:

-M1: To provide a holistic learning environment for students through ethical practices.

-M2 : To provide quality infrastructure through practical exposure to the latest technology requirements.

-M3: To train the students in soft skills to excel in placements and competitive exams at higher level the industry ready.

-M4: To have a healthy Industry - Institute interaction through faculty development programs, student internships, guest lectures and using the latest teaching learning methodologies.

-M5: To provide an effective platform to meet the industrial requirement and provide a research oriented environment for the faculty to meet the continuous societal needs.
+- ➤ M1: To provide a holistic learning environment for students through ethical practices. - ➤ M2: To provide quality infrastructure through practical exposure to the latest technology requirements. - ➤ M3: To train the students in soft skills to excel in placements and competitive exams at higher level the industry ready. - ➤ M4: To have a healthy Industry Institute interaction through faculty development programs, student internships, guest lectures and using latest teaching learning methodologies. - ➤ M5: To provide effective platform to meet the industrial requirement and provide research-oriented environment for the faculty to meet the continuous societal needs.

-Program Educational Objectives

-The Program Educational Objectives of Information Technology Program area as follows:

-PEO1:- Graduates will excel in their professional career and higher education in Information Technology and chosen fields.

-PEO2:- Graduates will be prepared for a successful career, to meet the diversified needs of industry, academia and research.